Take the day off and do something incompetent and mean-spirited: It’s the 70th birthday of Maj. Frank Burns!

 With evident glee, Frank tells of how Timmy was happily waving at the Burns family when he lost control of the chair.
 It plunged down the stairs, across the lawn and crashed the flailing invalid into the Burns family sedan.

-He cackles witch-like through out the storytelling as B.J., Hawks and Radar listen in horror.
+He cackles witch-like through out the storytelling as B.J., Hawk and Radar listen in horror.
 When he concludes, B.J., the designated voice of conscience says, “That must have been awful!”

 Frank says: “No, he just scratched the paint a little.”